lgmackey/cms-opendata/README.md

 ## Creating an EDAnalyzer Template
 ```
-#first you must create a directory
+## first you must create a directory
 mkdir zJetAnalysis
+cd zJetAnalysis

-#then make the analyzer
+## then make the analyzer
 mkedanalyzer ZJetAnalyzer

-#move to the analyzer
+## move to the analyzer
 cd ZJetAnalyzer
 ```